jfrog/JFrog-Cloud-Installers/AzureResourceManager/Xray/README.md

 2. Deployed Postgresql instance (if "existing DB" is selected as a parameter).

 ## Postgresql deployment
-Xray could fail to connect to "out of the box" Azure Postgresql.
 You can deploy a compatible Postgresql instance using this link:

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fjfrog%2FJFrog-Cloud-Installers%2Farm-xray%2FAzureResourceManager%2FPostgresql%2FazurePostgresDBDeploy.json" target="_blank">
 <img src="https://aka.ms/deploytoazurebutton"/>